-Even if we successfully develop and commercialize our haNK product candidate for pancreatic cancer, we may not be successful in developing and commercializing our other product candidates, and our commercial opportunities may be limited.
+\Even if we successfully develop and commercialize our haNK product candidate for Merkel cell carcinoma, we may not be successful in developing and commercializing our other product candidates, and our commercial opportunities may be limited.

-While our most advanced product candidate and program is now haNK in pancreatic cancer, we believe that our ability to realize the full value of our aNK platform will depend on our ability to successfully develop and commercialize haNK and our other product candidates in a wider range of indications.
-We are simultaneously pursuing preclinical and clinical development of a number of product candidates spanning several therapeutic areas, including various types of cancer and infectious diseases.
-For example, we are devoting substantial resources toward the development of haNK and t-haNK product candidates as combination therapies with commercially approved mAbs and late-stage product candidates for solid tumors such as breast, ovarian, lung, head and neck and colorectal cancers as well as hematologic malignancies such as acute myeloid leukemia, or AML and Non-Hodgkin's lymphoma, or NHL.
+We believe that our ability to realize the full value of our aNK platform will depend on our ability to successfully develop and commercialize haNK and our other product candidates in a wider range of indications.
+We are simultaneously pursuing preclinical and clinical development of a number of product candidates spanning several types of cancers.
+For example, we are devoting substantial resources toward the development of haNK and t-haNK product candidates as combination therapies with commercially approved mAbs and late-stage product candidates for solid tumors such as breast, gastric, pancreatic, lung, head and neck and colorectal cancers as well as hematologic malignancies such as indolent B-cell lymphoma, acute lymphoblastic leukemia, or ALL, and diffuse large B-cell lymphoma, or DLBCL.

-Even if we are successful in continuing to build our pipeline of additional product candidates based on our technology platform, obtaining regulatory approvals and commercializing any approved product candidates will require substantial additional funding beyond the net proceeds of our IPO and our existing cash and cash equivalents and are prone to numerous risks of failure.
+Even if we are successful in continuing to build our pipeline of product candidates based on our technology platform, obtaining regulatory approvals and commercializing any approved product candidates will require substantial additional funding beyond our existing cash and cash equivalents and marketable debt securities, and are prone to numerous risks of failure.
 Investment in biopharmaceutical product development involves significant risks that any product candidate will fail to demonstrate adequate efficacy or an acceptable safety profile to the satisfaction of regulatory authorities, gain regulatory approval or become commercially viable.
 We cannot assure you that we will be able to successfully advance any product candidates through the development process.
-Our research programs may initially show promise in identifying additional product candidates, but ultimately fail to yield additional product candidates for clinical development or commercialization for many reasons, including the following:
+Our research programs may initially show promise in identifying product candidates, but ultimately fail to yield product candidates for clinical development or commercialization for many reasons, including the following:

-- our additional product candidates may not succeed in preclinical or clinical testing due to failing to generate enough data to support the initiation or continuation of clinical trials or due to lack of patient enrollment in clinical trials; - a product candidate may be shown to have harmful side effects or other characteristics in larger scale clinical studies that indicate it is unlikely to meet applicable regulatory criteria; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - we may not be able or willing to assemble sufficient resources to acquire or discover additional product candidates from our technology platform; - product candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - the market for a product candidate may change during our program so that the continued development of that product candidate is no longer reasonable: - a product candidate may not be capable of being manufactured in commercial quantities at an acceptable cost, or at all; and - a product candidate may not be accepted as safe and effective by patients, the medical community or third-party payors.
+• our product candidates may not succeed in preclinical or clinical testing due to failing to generate enough data to support the initiation or continuation of clinical trials or due to lack of patient enrollment in clinical trials;

+- a product candidate may be shown to have harmful side effects or other characteristics in larger scale clinical studies that indicate it is unlikely to meet applicable regulatory criteria; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - we may not be able or willing to assemble sufficient resources to acquire or discover additional product candidates from our technology platform; - product candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - the market for a product candidate may change during our program so that the continued development of that product candidate is no longer reasonable: - a product candidate may not be capable of being manufactured in commercial quantities at an acceptable cost, or at all; and - a product candidate may not be accepted as safe and effective by patients, the medical community or third-party payors.